Composing microblx systems

 -- reference to the respective

--- block once instantiated
+-- block once instantiated.

-{ b="#x1", num_steps=1, measure=0 },
+{ b="#x1", num_steps=1, every=1, measure=0 },

-{ b="#y1", num_steps=1, measure=0 } } } }
+{ b="#y1", num_steps=1, every=2, measure=0 } } } }

 },